 • To identify any improvement areas which should be incorporated into the Restoration Plan.

-The Company shall propose to the parties to a Restoration Plan a date for the exercise to take place.
+The Company shall propose to those parties who are party to a Restoration Plan, a date for the exercise to take place.
 All the Restoration Plan parties will jointly share the task of planning, preparing, participating in, and facilitating the exercises, which will normally be in desktop format or as otherwise agreed.
 The precise timing of the exercise for each Restoration Plan will be agreed by all parties, but will not be less than once every 3 years.
 These exercises shall be run as part of the wider assurance activities as provided for under OC5.7.4

 OC9.4.7.6.3 Restoration Plan Provisions

-The following provisions in this OC9.4.7.6.3 apply in relation to Restoration Plans.
-For Local Joint Restoration Plans, The Company (or in Scotland the Relevant Transmission Licensee as assigned by The Company under STCP 06-1 are designated as the lead operator; for Distribution Restoration Zone Plans, the Network Operator is the lead operator.
+The provisions in this OC9.4.7.6.3 apply in relation to Restoration Plans.
+For Local Joint Restoration Plans, The Company or the Relevant Transmission Licensee as assigned by The Company under STCP 06-1 are designated as the lead operator; for Distribution Restoration Zone Plans, the Network Operator is the lead operator.
+A Relevant Transmission Licensee shall be assigned as lead operator only where such assignment has been agreed by both The Company and the Relevant Transmission Licensee in accordance with the requirements of STCP 06-1.

 Where the lead operator, issues instructions which conflict with a Restoration Plan these instructions will take precedence over the requirements of the Restoration Plan (as set out in OC9.4.7.6.1).